a-chacon/oas_core/docs/src/configuration/oasrails/customizing_view.md

 #### Using the Custom View

-Once the custom view file is in place, Rails will automatically use it instead of the view provided by the OasCore engine.
+Once the custom view file is in place, Rails will automatically use it instead of the view provided by the OasRails engine.
 This allows you to fully customize the presentation of the OAS without modifying the engine's code.